Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Results

 Thus, (\ref{Psi_hellical}) becomes $\Psi = -\psi - 2 A_\phi$, which implies that vector field $u$ takes the form,

 Write

 with $\rho = B^\phi$.

-As the vector field $u$ in (\ref{u_hellical_21}) is constant with integer components (and thus commensurate), the $u$-lines are closed and all have period $2\pi$ in this case.
-Consequently, one of the lattice generators can be written as ${T}_1 = (2\pi, 0)^{\mathrm{T}}$ (flowing for time $2\pi$ along $u$ and for $0$ along $v$ produces the identity map on any flux surface).
+As the vector field $u$ in (\ref{u_hellical_21}) is constant with integer components (and thus commensurate), the~$u$-lines are closed and all have period $2\pi$ in this case.
+Consequently, one of the lattice generators can be written as ${T}_1 = (2\pi, 0)^{\mathrm{T}}$ (superscript $^T$ denotes transpose, and~flowing for time $2\pi$ along $u$ and for $0$ along $v$ produces the identity map on any flux surface).
 The generator ${T}_2$ can be obtained through the return time ${T}$ along $v$ to any chosen $u$-line, using ${T}_2 = (-c, {T})^{\mathrm{T}}$, where $-c$ is the time needed to flow along $u$ to reach the initial point again.
 This is illustrated in Figure~\ref{T12_diagram} for the tori in the inner and outer regions.
-Thus, the determinant in the volume formula for this case (Theorem \ref{thm3'}) takes the form where $T(\Psi)$ is the return time to the $u$-line along the scaled field $v$.
+Thus, the~determinant in the volume formula for this case (Theorem \ref{thm3'}) takes the form where $T(\Psi)$ is the return time to the $u$-line along the scaled field $v$.
 The value of $c$ is irrelevant for this.
-Thus, one factor in the volume formula for this example happens to take a similar form as in Theorem 1.
-The other factor, namely the average $1/\hat{\rho}$, is computed by averaging $1/\rho$ over a regular subdivision of the lattice $\Gamma$, as described in Sec.~\ref{subsec:int_fields_dens}.
-Figure \ref{fig:avrho} shows the harmonic average of $1/\rho$ computed in the three regions for subdivisions by $q=4, 5, 6$ and 7.
-We see convergence for practical purposes when $q=6$, so we used that.
+Thus, one factor in the volume formula for this example happens to take a similar form as in Theorem \ref{thm1}.